mrcnski/signor.dev/_posts/2022-06-24-improving-emacs-performance.md

 description: Making the best editor even better.
 ---

-My [Emacs config](https://github.com/m-cat/init.el) has grown considerably over the years.
+My [Emacs config](https://github.com/mrcnski/init.el) has grown considerably over the years.
 I love finding new packages to improve my workflow, and MELPA/`use-package` together make packages really easy to install.

 But this is bad news if you want a fast and productive editing experience.
 A few weeks ago, some dastardly sluggishness when editing Rust code forced me to finally sit down and address the problem.
-Here are some Bytedude Tips I've collected from the process.
+Here are some Mrcnski Tips I've collected from the process.

 ## Tips